samar-agrawal/pitalk/README.md

 ### Dependencies
 * [Telepot] - Python Telegram library
-  - pip install telepot
-* [PyAIML] - Python library to parse AIML (Artificial Intelligence Markup Language)
+* [aiml] - Python AIML library to parse AIML (Artificial Intelligence Markup Language)
-  - pip install pyaiml

 ### Story
 The idea came when i first got my raspberry pi, ya i was waiting for a new latest shiny version of Raspberry pi to hit the streets, and as soon as it was out, i got it.
 So to start with i wanted to try something not as complicated as building home automation system, one of the book raspberry pi projects has this interesting thing about making a python thing which can interact with the pi, you know just the normal stuff about checking the disk size and rebooting using whatsapp.